 Duolingo is a great free app for learning the basic structure of a language, and it’s great that they are throwing light on more endangered languages like Navajo and Hawaiian.
 There are plenty of apps available, plus language learning sites like Rosetta Stone and Babbel!

 If you have quite a bit of time before your trip you could always take up a class!
 Speaking is always considered one of the quickest ways to pick up a language.

-These are a great tool to carry around when wifi or signal is unreliable.
+These are great tools to carry around when wifi or signal is unreliable.
 If you feel like you can’t cram a small book into your already bulging backpack, type up key phrases on your phone, or write them in the back of a travel journal.

 Most locals or guides would be more than happy to help in explaining or showing you common phrases and greetings.
-In Vanuatu a local guide taught me to say ‘my name is’ Nem blong mi Hannah, and ‘I’m from England’ Mi blong England, in Bislama.
+In Vanuatu, a local guide taught me to say ‘My name is Hannah’ Nem blong mi Hannah, and ‘I’m from England’ Mi blong England, in Bislama.

-As Daniel Bögre Udell explained in his TED talk, not all languages are supported on mainstream sources like Google translate etc, so look to websites or social media groups that specialise in providing knowledge, translations and valuable information on minority languages.
+As Daniel Bögre Udell explained in his TED talk, not all languages are supported by mainstream sources like Google Translate etc, so look to websites or social media groups that specialise in providing knowledge, translations and valuable information on minority languages.